 Private Wireless Gateways connect your SIM cards to a VRF-defined network on the Telnyx backbone, allowing the SIM to connect directly to a variety of network interfaces.
 You can think of the VRF-defined network as a slice of Telnyx's private IP network.

 Other network interfaces can also be connected to your slice of the Telnyx private IP network.
 With Telnyx Cloud VPN, Wireguard VPN interfaces can be connected to your VRF-defined network, linking your corporate network and cloud infrastructure with our private IP network.
 Virtual Cross Connects (VXCs) will allow for more direct and performant interfaces between your cloud environment and our private IP network.
 All interfaces on the same VRF-defined network can see each other, allowing traffic to flow from Private Wireless Gateways to Cloud VPNs and/or VXCs.

 In an upcoming feature release, Public Internet Gateways will enable your VRF-defined network---and your SIMs connected to that network---to access the public internet.

 When getting started with a connectivity provider for your IoT devices, it's important to find a provider that can provide the technical infrastructure you need to build and maintain your network.
 As a tier-one carrier, we work directly with our roaming partners around the globe to ensure that your SIM fleet can connect reliably and securely.

 Our self service portal and API let you purchase SIMs, register and configure them, and spin up a fully secure, private LTE network in a quick, intuitive process.
+Telnyx IoT SIMs are available in two form factors: triple size (Mini, Micro and Nano) SIM cards and embedded MFF2 SIMs.
 In addition, our Wireless offering has key features to deliver an easy-to-use solution that lets you move fast and reduce your go to market time: